connor-brooks/gptx/README.md

 ```

 ## Contribute
 Any scripts that integrate are welcome, just add your custom scripts to the `contrib` folder and make a pull request.
-Please ensure you include any roles used in a comment.
+Please ensure your script follows the template!

 ## Notes
 * The project was heavily inspired by TheR1D's [shell_gpt](https://github.com/TheR1D/shell_gpt).